COVID-19: travel health notice for all travellers

 Imports and exports

-Strict regulations may be enforced on the temporary import or export of particular items, including firearms, spear-fishing equipment and fruits and vegetables.
+Strict regulations may be enforced on the temporary import or export of certain items, including:

 Driving